-Carisoprodol Tablets, USP are indicated for the relief of discomfort associated with acute, painful musculoskeletal conditions in adults.
+Carisoprodol tablets is indicated for the relief of discomfort associated with acute, painful musculoskeletal conditions in adults.

-Carisoprodol Tablets, USP should only be used for short periods (up to two or three weeks) because adequate evidence of effectiveness for more prolonged use has not been established and because acute, painful musculoskeletal conditions are generally of short duration [ see DOSAGE AND ADMINISTRATION (2) ].
+Carisoprodol tablets should only be used for short periods (up to two or three weeks) because adequate evidence of effectiveness for more prolonged use has not been established and because acute, painful musculoskeletal conditions are generally of short duration. [ see Dosage and Administration (2) ].

-The recommended dose of Carisoprodol Tablets is 350 mg three times a day and at bedtime.
-The recommended maximum duration of Carisoprodol Tablets use is up to two or three weeks.
+The recommended dose of Carisoprodol is 250 mg to 350 mg three times a day and at bedtime.
+The recommended maximum duration of Carisoprodol use is up to two or three weeks.

-Carisoprodol Tablets are contraindicated in patients with a history of acute intermittent porphyria or a hypersensitivity reaction to a carbamate such as meprobamate.
+Carisoprodol is contraindicated in patients with a history of acute intermittent porphyria or a hypersensitivity reaction to a carbamate such as meprobamate.

-[ see ADVERSE REACTIONS (6.1) ] and may impair the mental and/or physical abilities required for the performance of potentially hazardous tasks such as driving a motor vehicle or operating machinery.
-There have been post-marketing reports of motor vehicle accidents associated with the use of Carisoprodol Tablets.
+Carisoprodol has sedative properties (in the low back pain trials, 13% to 17% of patients who received Carisoprodol experienced sedation compared to 6% of patients who received placebo) [ see ADVERSE REACTIONS (6.1) ] and may impair the mental and/or physical abilities required for the performance of potentially hazardous tasks such as driving a motor vehicle or operating machinery.
+There have been post-marketing reports of motor vehicle accidents associated with the use of Carisoprodol.

-Carisoprodol, the active ingredient in Carisoprodol Tablets, has been subject to abuse, dependence, withdrawal, misuse, and criminal diversion [ see Drug Abuse and Dependence (9.1 , 9.2 , 9.3 ) ] .
-Abuse of Carisoprodol Tablets poses a risk of overdosage which may lead to death, CNS and respiratory depression, hypotension, seizures, and other disorders [ see OVERDOSAGE (10) ] .
+Carisoprodol has been subject to abuse, dependence, and withdrawal, misuse, and criminal diversion. [ see Drug Abuse and Dependence (9.1 , 9.2 , 9.3 ) ] .
+Abuse of Carisoprodol poses a risk of overdosage which may lead to death, CNS and respiratory depression, hypotension, seizures, and other disorders [ see Overdosage (10) ] .

 Post-marketing experience cases of Carisoprodol abuse and dependence have been reported in patients with prolonged use and a history of drug abuse.
 Although most of these patients took other drugs of abuse, some patients solely abused Carisoprodol.
-Withdrawal symptoms have been reported following abrupt cessation of Carisoprodol Tablets after prolonged use.
+Withdrawal symptoms have been reported following abrupt cessation of Carisoprodol after prolonged use.
 Reported withdrawal symptoms included insomnia, vomiting, abdominal cramps, headache, tremors, muscle twitching, ataxia, hallucinations, and psychosis.
-One of Carisoprodol's metabolites, meprobamate (a controlled substance), may also cause dependence [ see CLINICAL PHARMACOLOGY (12.3) ] .
+One of Carisoprodol's metabolites, meprobamate (a controlled substance), may also cause dependence [ see Clinical Pharmacology (12.3) ] .

-There have been post-marketing reports of seizures in patients who received Carisoprodol Tablets.
-Most of these cases have occurred in the setting of multiple drug overdoses (including drugs of abuse, illegal drugs, and alcohol) [ see OVERDOSAGE (10) ].
+There have been post-marketing reports of seizures in patients who received Carisoprodol.
+Most of these cases have occurred in the setting of multiple drug overdoses (including drugs of abuse, illegal drugs, and alcohol) [ see Overdosage (10) ].

 Because clinical studies are conducted under widely varying conditions, adverse reaction rates observed in clinical studies of a drug cannot be directly compared to rates in the clinical studies of another drug and may not reflect rates observed in practice.

-Table 1 displays adverse reactions reported with frequencies greater than 2% and more frequently than placebo in patients treated with Carisoprodol Tablets in the trial described above.
+Table 1 displays adverse reactions reported with frequencies greater than 2% and more frequently than placebo in patients treated with Carisoprodol in the two trials described above.

-The following events have been reported during post-approval use of Carisoprodol Tablets.
+The following events have been reported during postapproval use of Carisoprodol.
 Because these reactions are reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their frequency or establish a causal relationship to drug exposure.